bluecraank/cesma-on-premise/README.md

 ### SNMP
-Make sure, your cesma server can reach your routers with snmp / ping in order to get full client data Set your routers in file .env
+Make sure, your server can reach your routers with snmp / ping in order to get full client data

 ## Add device into cesma
-Make sure to set session timeout to one minute
+- Make sure to set session timeout to one minute
-Make sure to enable rest-interface on switch newest firmware is required
+- Make sure to enable rest-interface on aruba switch
+- newest firmware recommended

 ## Info about uplinks
 - You should set your uplinks to get high accurancy of client discovery